-As you might guess from our name, Nevada Housing Division is a big fan of homeownership.
+As you might guess from our name, we’re big fans of homeownership.
 The financial and emotional benefits of owning your own home are undeniable, which inspire us every day to help Nevadans secure affordable housing.

 As luck would have it, purchasing a home isn’t the only way to boost your financial and emotional well-being.
 Updating your home can also increase its value and your happiness.
 We did some online sleuthing to identify four home updates that are relatively easy to do—and they’re wallet-friendly, too.